Skip to content

 The Fair Labor Standards Act (FLSA) sets the minimum wage, overtime pay requirements, and child labor laws in the U.S. FLSA ensures that employees receive at least the federal minimum wage and that non-exempt workers are paid 1.5 times their hourly rate for overtime when working more than 40 hours per week.
 The law also regulates recordkeeping to make sure employers maintain accurate work-hour and wage records for their employees.

-Employers must correctly track employee work hours and ensure that payroll includes overtime pay when required.
+Employers must correctly track employee work hours and confirm that payroll includes overtime pay when required.
 Businesses have to pay back wages and penalties if they fail to follow FLSA rules.
 For example, if a company does not pay overtime wages correctly, employees can file claims for unpaid wages.

 2. Federal Insurance Contributions Act (FICA)